-The test will allow each component to be analyzed.
+The ASTM D4728 standard test method will allow each component to be analyzed.
 If the performance of any element is lacking, design modifications can be made.
 Modifications will help ensure that all the components of the shipping container are performing well during random vibrations.
-The test can be performed on any axis or orientation.
+Additionally, ASTM D4728 testing can be performed on any axis or orientation.
 However, different test levels may be used for other axis or orientations to accurately simulate field conditions of that container position.

 ASTM D4728 requires four testing apparatuses.

 - Vibration Test System- Also known as the shaker, the vibration test system will have a table that can support the entire test specimen (shipping container).
 The table should also be capable of distributing the vibrations equally across the entire test surface.